-North Carolina: Common Cause North Carolina is a member of the End Gerrymandering Now coalition, a strong right-left coalition of unlikely allies who believe that political gerrymandering should play no role in redistricting.
+North Carolina: Common Cause North Carolina is a leader of the End Gerrymandering Now coalition, a strong right-left coalition of unlikely allies who believe that political gerrymandering should play no role in redistricting.
 Contact Jane Pinsky, director of the North Carolina Coalition for Lobbying and Government Reform.

 *An asterisk indicates that a state has a direct democracy ballot initiative option.

 Common Cause New Mexico priority legislation HJM 10 passes the New Mexico State Senate

 The “Fix it America” amendment, HJM 10, sponsored by Reps.
 Linda Trujillo & James Smith and Sen. Gerald Ortiz y Pino passed the Senate floor...

 Common Cause and Common Cause Pennsylvania issued the following statements today after Gov. Tom Wolf officially rejected the maps that Republican leadership submitted Friday to redraw the commonwealth’s 18 congressional districts in response...